polovi/baobab-logger/README.md

 Released under the MIT license.

 ## Credits & Notes
-This logger is largely based on [Timothy Klim's redux-logger](https://github.com/fcomb/redux-logger) licensed under the MIT license.
+This logger is largely based on [redux-logger](https://github.com/fcomb/redux-logger) licensed under the MIT license.